-After Dundalk had landed the League-Cup Double, he joined the Oriel Park set-up under Turlough O’Connor, releasing Gino Lawless to revert to his central midfield role, and became a fully paid-up member of the 1990-91 Premier Champions, with a back-four comprising probably the most experienced defence ever by a Championship-winning squad in James Coll, Martin Lawlor, Ronnie Murphy and Dave.
+After Dundalk had landed the League-Cup Double, he joined the Oriel Park set-up under Turlough O’Connor, releasing Gino Lawless to revert to his central midfield role, and became a fully paid-up member of the 1990-91 Premier Champions, with a back-four comprising probably one of the most experienced defences ever by a Championship-winning squad in James Coll, Martin Lawlor, Ronnie Murphy and Dave.

 2 Wins: League 1990-91; Presidents Cup 1989-90.